How election-denying GOP governors could tilt the 2024 presidential election

 Cox has continued to deny the results of the 2020 election, writing on his social media platforms in June that the election was “the GREAT HEIST of 2020.”Hogan has called Cox a “QAnon whack job.”

-Missouri Independent is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Missouri Independent maintains editorial independence.
-Contact Editor Jason Hancock for questions: info@missouriindependent.com.
-Follow Missouri Independent on Facebook and Twitter.
+Pennsylvania Capital-Star is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Pennsylvania Capital-Star maintains editorial independence.
+Contact Editor John Micek for questions: info@penncapital-star.com.
+Follow Pennsylvania Capital-Star on Facebook and Twitter.